fvdsn/website/posts/better-javascript-promises.md

 > before async await became a thing, and before function coloring problem was given its name.
 This proposal
 > would have solved the async await problem without the coloring, but alas, it wasn't liked then.
 >
+> The post makes mention of the concept of `Deferred` this was the popular name for the `Promise` class at the time,
+> and without `async` and `await`, we had to manually use `.then()` and `.pipe()` in our javascript code.
+This was a major
+> pain in the ass and the motivation behind the post.
+But this posts explores a completely different solution than `async/await`, with dataflow programming, a feature of the Oz programming language that I really liked at the time.
+>
 > Good reading !

 If you ever had to port localStorage based code to IndexedDB you have been confronted to Javascript's biggest flaw; its asynchronous system is leaky.
 Once you have an asynchronous method, every other method that calls it must be asynchronous as well.